inderdhillon/assignment/README.md

    msg="Exiting. this play requires 'action' to be defined"

 2. You'll receive below message if 'action' is not chosen from one of these values: ['verify_install', 'check_status', 'check_disk'] msg="Exiting.
 Please use valid option for 'action', choose from 'verify_install', 'check_status' or 'check_disk'"
-      when: action not in ['verify_install', 'check_status', 'check_disk']